EMK2473/Promise-Coin-Flip/README.md

 inquirer@8.2.4

 ## Application Usage
 Use this application by reviewing the code and run the command line to visually see how a promise works.
-Promises are dependent on much more than a coin flip, but for this examples purposes we leave it to chance!
+Promises are dependent on much more than a coin flip, but for this example's purposes we leave it to chance!

 ## Contributions
 Eric Keeton

 ## Test Commands
 node index.js

-## Link to Video Instructions
-n/a

 ## Screenshot
 ![screenshot of application](./assets/promiseScreenShot.png)